-The diagnosis of DCIS has increased since the introduction and increased utilization of screening mammography.
-According to the American Cancer Society, over 50,000 cases of DCIS of the female breast will be diagnosed in 2022 in United States.1
+The diagnosis of ductal carcinoma in situ (DCIS) has increased since the introduction and increased utilization of screening mammography.
+According to the American Cancer Society, over 50,000 cases of DCIS of the female breast will be diagnosed in the United States in 2022.